rnystrom/Blog/_posts/2010-08-21-iOS-Web-Apps.md

 ---
 layout: post
-title: Guide to iOS Web Apps
+title: "Guide to iOS Web Apps"
 ---

 > This is a post from my original Wordpress blog.
 It has some valuable information so I decided to reinstate some of these old posts.
 Originally posted on October 21, 2010.